 One of the best activities for generating team building ideas within or between multiple teams.
 The tool helps identify and build synergies between different role types to improve cohesion and efficiency.

-You can download a FREE Powerpoint of this tool at the bottom of this article.
+You can download a FREE Powerpoint of this tool at the bottom.

 - To identify synergies between different roles within a team or between multiple departments